AaspiralMoon/WiSeR_Cluster/README.md

 <details>
   <summary>Services</summary>

 All services supported by the cluster are listed as follows.
-Currently it supports inference, training and distributed training.
+Currently inference, training and distributed training have been tested.
+Non-DL workloads, e.g., matlab, c++, should be supported as well.
+If you have tested them, please let me know.

   - Inference
   - Training